Is there a Human Machine Interface for Predictive Maintenance?

 Once an anomaly is identified with a leading signal and is easily understood as a meaningful anomaly, then additional insights and data can be analyzed from other collected signals to facilitate remote diagnostics and root cause processes.

 Leading signals are best when they’re something that humans easily understand and instantly trigger our intuition (like a patient’s body temperature).
 When these signals are humanly relatable through senses like hearing, vision, or touch, the process of validating the significance of anomalies is much easier, faster for humans who already face cognitive overload with information from automated systems.
+Find out about the difference between AI and cognitive computing.

 The role of sound in automated PdM